 - It is home to more than 2,600 species of flora and fauna, of which more than 1,600 are marine.

 - The island has one of the highest concentrations of sharks of the world.

 - The biomass of species on the island is among the highest in the world and the largest recorded in America.
 It is one of the few places in the world where you can see all levels of the food chain.

 - The island does not have terrestrial mammals.
-The six species that exist were introduced by humans, either intentionally or accidentally.
+The five species that exist were introduced by humans, either intentionally or accidentally.

-- This natural treasure is the largest marine protected area in Central America, and it is the biggest uninhabited island in the world.
+- This natural treasure is the largest marine protected area in Costa Rica, and it is the biggest uninhabited island in the world.

 - Cocos Island made Costa Rica 10 times larger, and it provides the country with 51% of its marine area, as it adds 290,000 km to the Exclusive Economic Zone (EEZ) of Costa Rica.

 - The highest elevation of the island is Cerro Iglesias with 575.5 m of altitude.